Lois Mailou Jones

-Lois Mailou Jones (1905-1998) was an artist and educator.
+Lois Mailou Jones (November 3.
+1905 – June 9 1998) was an artist and educator.
 Her work can be found in the collections of the Smithsonian American Art Museum, The Metropolitan Museum of Art, the National Museum of Women in the Arts, the Brooklyn Museum, the Museum of Fine Arts, Boston, Muscarelle Museum of Art, and The Phillips Collection.
-She is often associated with the Harlem Renaissance.
+Jones is often associated with the Harlem Renaissance.

 Early life and education

-Jones was born in Boston, Massachusetts, to Thomas Vreeland and Carolyn Jones.
+Jones was born in Boston, Massachusetts, to Thomas Vreeland Jones and Carolyn Adams.
 Her father was a building superintendent who later became a lawyer after becoming the first African-American to earn a law degree from Suffolk Law School.
 Her mother worked as a cosmetologist.
-Jones's parents encouraged her to draw and paint using watercolors during her childhood.
+Jones's parents encouraged her to draw and paint using watercolors during childhood.
 Her parents bought a house on Martha's Vineyard, where Jones met those who influenced her life and art, such as sculptor Meta Warrick Fuller, composer Harry T. Burleigh, and novelist Dorothy West.

 From 1919 to 1923, Jones attended the High School of Practical Arts in Boston.
-During these years, she took night classes from the Boston Museum of Fine Arts through an annual scholarship.
-Additionally, she apprenticed in costume design with Grace Ripley.
-She held her first solo exhibition at the age of seventeen in Martha's Vineyard.
-Jones began experimenting with African mask influences during her time at the Ripley Studio.
+During these years, Jones took night classes from the Boston Museum of Fine Arts through an annual scholarship.
+Additionally, Jones apprenticed in costume design with Grace Ripley.
+Jones held her first solo exhibition at the age of seventeen in Martha's Vineyard.
+Jones began experimenting with African mask influences at the Ripley Studio.
 From her research of African masks, Jones created costume designs for Denishawn.

 From 1923 to 1927, Jones attended the School of the Museum of Fine Arts in Boston to study design, where she won the Susan Minot Lane Scholarship in Design yearly.
-She took night courses at the Boston Normal Art School while working towards her degree.
-After graduating from the School of the Museum of Fine Arts, she received her graduate degree in design from the Design Art School of Boston in 1928.
-Afterwards, she began working at the F. A. Foster Company in Boston and the Schumacher Company in New York City.
-During the summer of 1928, she attended Howard University, where she decided to focus on painting instead of design.
+Jones took night courses at the Boston Normal Art School while working towards her degree.
+After graduating from the School of the Museum of Fine Arts, Jones received her graduate degree in design from the Design Art School of Boston in 1928.
+Afterward, Jones began working at the F. A. Foster Company in Boston and the Schumacher Company in New York City.
+During the summer of 1928, Jones attended Howard University, where she decided to focus on painting instead of design.

 Jones continued taking classes throughout her lifetime.
-In 1934, she took classes on different cultural masks at Columbia University.
-In 1945, she received a BA in art education from Howard University, graduating magna cum laude.
+In 1934, Jones took classes on different cultural masks at Columbia University.
+In 1945, Jones received a BA in art education from Howard University, graduating magna cum laude.

 Career and life

-Jones’s career began in the 1930s and she continued to produce art work until her death in 1998 at the age of 92.
+Jones's career began in the 1930s and continued producing artwork until she died in 1998 at 92.
 Her style shifted and evolved multiple times in response to influences in her life, especially her extensive travels.
-She worked with different mediums, techniques, and influences throughout her long career.
-Her extensive travels throughout Europe, Africa, and the Caribbean influenced and changed how she painted.
-She felt that her greatest contribution to the art world was "proof of the talent of black artists".
-She wished to be known as an American painter with no labels.
+Jones worked with different mediums, techniques, and influences throughout her career.
+Her extensive travels throughout Europe, Africa, and the Caribbean influenced and changed how Jones painted.
+Jones felt that her most significant contribution to the art world was "proof of the talent of black artists".
+Jones wished to be known as an American painter with no labels.
 Her work echoes her pride in her African roots and American ancestry.